gchq/stroom-docs/content/en/docs/quick-start-guide/indexing.md

 Open the {{< stroom-icon "feed.svg" >}} _CSV_FEED_ {{< glossary "Feed" >}} we created earlier in the quick-start guide.

 1. In the top pane of the Data Browser select the _Events_ {{< glossary "Events" >}} stream.
-1. In the bottom pane you will see the XML data the you processed earlier.
+1. In the bottom pane you will see the XML data that you processed earlier.
 1. Click the {{< stroom-icon "stepping.svg" >}} button to open the Stepper.
 1. In the _Choose Pipeline To Step With_ dialog select our index pipeline:
    {{< stroom-icon "folder.svg">}} _Stroom 101_ / {{< stroom-icon "document/Pipeline.svg">}} _Stroom 101_.